giuntoli-group/nmm-week5/README.md

 ### Instructions

 1a.
 After visualizing the c60-bonds.data file, run the fullerene-PMF.in simulation.
+MAKE FILE NAMES COHERENT

 (i) What is the role of the looping structure in this simulation?

 (ii) From the thermodynamic information in the log file/the trajectory, extract two plots: the force and the potential energy between the two molecules as a function of the distance between their centers of mass.
 GIVE POST-PROCESSING INSTRUCTIONS HERE.
-Note that the sampling done in the given simulation script is quite simplistic to make the simulation shorter.
-OPTIONAL: how does the result change with much longer sampling at each step of the loop?

 1b.
 Time to coarse-grain!

 (i) Fit your potential energy plot with an interatomic potential function of your choice and report the values of the fitting parameters.

 (ii) How would you now define a simulation of coarse-grained particles interacting with your effective potential?
 Specify all the information you would need to set it up.